-This category is available only when configuring a Graphite HMI or another device that supports Graphite modules, or a FlexEdge controller that supports FlexEdge I/O modules.
-It allows you to configure the I/O modules that you have directly connected to the device or that you have connected via an expansion or tethered rack.
+This category is available only when configuring a Graphite® HMI or controller, or a FlexEdge® controller that supports I/O modules.
+It allows you to configure the I/O modules that you have connected directly to the device or that you have connected via an expansion or tethered rack.

 Note that only I/O modules are configured via this category.
 Modules that are used for communications are configured via the Communications category using a mechanism detailed in the Using Communications chapter.